kimtth/visual-genius/ARCHITECTURE.md

 **Conversation Flow**:
 1. Parent selects topic or enters custom prompt
 2. Clicks "Start Conversation" → generates cards via Azure OpenAI
-3. Bing Image Search suggests images for each card
+3. Unsplash API suggests images for each card
 4. Cards are saved to database and displayed
 5. Parent can pause, resume, or stop the conversation
 6. All interactions logged to `utterance` table